Artsvashen: History

+First Nagorno-Karabakh War

 In May 1991, during the First Nagorno-Karabakh War, the Armenian Interior Ministry reported that residents of Artsvashen had averted an army occupation by surrendering their arms.
-However, on August 4, 1992, the village was completely devastated and stripped of its Armenian inhabitants.
-Artsvashen villagers were mostly given alternative shelter in the town of Chambarak whose former Molokan-Russian population had largely left for Russia.
-According to The New York Times, on 9 August 1992 Azerbaijani side announced that armed forces had "liberated" the town, destroying enemy tanks and weaponry and killing 300 Armenian "brigands", while Armenian reports mentioned no dead but said 29 people were "missing without trace".
+However, on August 4, 1992, Azerbaijani forces completely devastated the village and stripped it of its Armenian inhabitants, effectively occupying the village.
+Over 2,000 Armenian residents were expelled to the town of Chambarak whose former Molokan-Russian population had largely left for Russia.
+According to The New York Times, on 9 August 1992 the Azerbaijani side announced that armed forces had "liberated" the town, destroying enemy tanks and weaponry and killing 300 Armenian "brigands", while Armenian reports mentioned no dead but said 29 people were "missing without trace".

 Accusing Azerbaijan of mounting an "undeclared war", Armenian President Levon Ter-Petrosyan sent a telegram to leaders of the Commonwealth of Independent States saying that "aggression has been committed against a state that is a member of the C.I.S. and the system of collective security".

 The village was swiftly renamed to its settler name Bashkend.
 Today, the village is largely abandoned as the Azerbaijani army expelled its Armenian population after it captured the territory, and is now occupied by Azerbaijan as part of its Gadabay District.
 As of 2011, there were approximately 8,400 IDPs (Internally displaced people) expelled from Artsvashen and the surrounding regions, living in Armenia.
 Although Artsvashen still has empty houses belonging to Armenians, the village has now been settled by Azerbaijanis and the local Armenian church has been converted to a mosque.
 There is a military checkpoint at the entrance to the village and the entrance of foreigners and journalists is strictly prohibited.